GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 Now that you can read the chunks of data with the [Fetch API] you also need to store them.
-Chances are there is a bunch of metadata associated with your media file.
-Such as: name, description, runtime length, category etc.
+Chances are there is a bunch of metadata associated with your media file such as: name, description, runtime length, category, etc.

 You're not storing just the one media file, you are storing a structured object, and the media file is just one of its properties.